ItsExtra/m4ftm/basics.md

 When starting on T, sex drive goes _way_ up, especially at the beginning (you remember what being a teenager was like!).
 Some people find that their sexuality changes significantly when starting on hormones.
 Changes in who they are attracted to, what activities they want or enjoy, how their bodies feel and what turns them on are common.
 And of course, the psychological effect of feeling better in their body can also have a huge effect.

 Trans men who take T usually develop a more male sexual response.
 The way we think about sex changes to be like men.
 We are more likely to get turned on seeing a hottie in the street than we were before.
-Sex can become a top priority to someone who didn&#8217;t feel that way before.
+Sex can become a top priority to someone who didn't feel that way before.
 Porn might become more interesting.
 We can be quicker to arouse.

 T affects the physical structures of our genitals.
-The extent of these changes is different between people, but our junk is not the same as a woman&#8217;s.
+The extent of these changes is different between people, but our junk is not the same as a woman's.
 Changes that can happen:

   * Clit grows bigger
   * Less juice